Stock Checker

 You can train your muscle memory to apply the same amount of force each time you approach a corner every lap.
 This will lead to greater consistency and can lead to you improving your braking technique and lap time.

-At the very top of the best sim racing pedal tree, you’ll find hydraulic pedals.
-Hydraulic sim racing pedals incorporate real hydraulic dampers, just like those found in real-world cars and most forms of motorsport.
+If you want even more realism from your pedals, more than a load cell pedal set can offer, hydraulic pedals are the next best option.
+Hydraulic sim racing pedals incorporate actual hydraulic dampers, just like those found in real-world cars and most forms of motorsport.

-A truly realistic hydraulic pedal is very hard to simulate without using hydraulic dampers.
-Trying to do so with load cells, springs and magnets is almost impossible.
+A real-world brake pedal is very hard to replicate without a hydraulic damper, although many load cell pedals do get close.
+Trying to replicate the exact feel of a real-world pedal with load cells, springs and magnets is almost impossible.

 This technology doesn’t come cheap, however, with hydraulic sim racing pedals costing up to and over £/$1000 in some cases.
 For this reason, many sim racers choose to opt for load cell sim racing pedals as they are much more accessible.